ohappyd/2aud.io/README.md

 ## 🚀 Features

+- ⚡️ Convert text to audio and vice-versa
+- ⚡️ Upload an audio file and convert it to text
 - ⚡️ Upload a document (docx,txt, pdf) and convert it to audio (French, English , other etc)
 - ✨ Convert a text in the grabbed from a link or copied into a text box to audio
 - 🧐 Add a text sound recognition system later